The Good Psychopath Guide (2014) is a book on how to leverage dark triad traits to be more successful in life.

 The precision-engineering psychopathy Kevin Dutton refers to is the alignment of each of the psychopathic traits in a way that will allow you to perform at the top of your abilities, within a specific environment.

 Professions Where Psychopathic Traits Help Succeed

-Kevin Dutton lists a few profession in which he believes that some psychopathy traits can help
+Kevin Dutton lists a few professions in which he believes that some psychopathy traits can help.

 - Surgeon: you need to dissociate yourself emotionally from the person you’re operating on, remain calm if something goes wrong